 WHO WE ARE

-Sweet Tea Shakespeare imagines, enacts, and embraces theatre in the spirit of Shakespeare and early modern performance as it seeks to employ the ingenuity and drive behind Shakespeare’s own company through productions, workshops, training, music, and community engagement.
+Sweet Tea Shakespeare imagines, enacts, and embraces theatre in the spirit of Shakespeare and early modern performance as it seeks to employ the ingenuity and drive behind Shakespeare’s own company in all its endeavors.

 The Honey Series at Sweet Tea Shakespeare celebrates the work of women in theatre.
 Each production features women in every aspect of the creative process, from acting and writing to producing and costuming.
 Shows in the series include stories focused on women and often feature new adaptations of classical works by beloved authors, as well as original work by female playwrights.